insperatum/9.66/chapters/04-pset4.md

 > **d) Overhypotheses in imagination**

 In class, we discussed the _shape bias_ -- when learning the names of objects, North American children generalize a new label for an object to other objects of the same shape, rather than objects with the same color or texture.
-This is an example of an _overhypothesis_: in addition to learning what names correspond to which objects, children learn about what object names tend to mean in general.
-[Kemp et al. (2007)](http://web.mit.edu/cocosci/Papers/devsci07_kempetal.pdf) show that hierarchical Bayesian models enable the acquisition of such abstract knowledge, as well as one-shot learning of specific instances.
+This is an example of an _overhypothesis_: in addition to learning what names correspond to which objects, children learn that object labels generally tend to group objects by shape.
+[Kemp et al. (2007)](http://web.mit.edu/cocosci/Papers/devsci07_kempetal.pdf) show that hierarchical Bayesian models enable the acquisition of such abstract knowledge, as well as one-shot learning from specific instances.

 In this question, we will examine how abstract knowledge embodied by our model allows us to reason about objects we have never seen before.

-**i)** What kind of motion properties do we imagine a orange circle would have?
-How about a orange triangle?
+**i)** What kind of motion properties do we imagine an orange circle would have?
+How about an orange triangle?
 We have never seen these objects, but you probably have intuitions about how they would move.
 The code in this textbox and the next uses the distribution inferred in the last question to imagine oranges shapes and their motion.
 Run these code boxes to view samples from the model's imagined distribution over orange shapes.
 There is no code to complete in either this codebox or the next.
 ~~~
 var imagineColor = function(color, dist, colors, shapes) {
   var p = sample(dist)
   var distParams = p.distParams
-  var classParams = p.classParams
+  var categoryParams = p.categoryParams
-  var j = sample(Discrete({ps:distParams.classProbs}))
+  var j = sample(Discrete({ps:distParams.categoryProbs}))
-  observe(Categorical({ps:classParams[j].p_color, vs:colors}), color)
+  observe(Categorical({ps:categoryParams[j].p_color, vs:colors}), color)
-  var shape = sample(Categorical({ps:classParams[j].p_shape, vs:shapes}))
+  var shape = sample(Categorical({ps:categoryParams[j].p_shape, vs:shapes}))
-  var x = sample(Gaussian({mu:classParams[j].mu_sx, sigma:classParams[j].sigma_sx}))
+  var d = sample(Gaussian({mu:categoryParams[j].mu_d, sigma:categoryParams[j].sigma_d}))
-  var y = sample(Gaussian({mu:classParams[j].mu_v, sigma:classParams[j].sigma_v}))
+  var v = sample(Gaussian({mu:categoryParams[j].mu_v, sigma:categoryParams[j].sigma_v}))
-  return {x:x, y:y, color:color, shape:shape}
+  return {d:d, v:v, color:color, shape:shape}
 }

 editor.put("imagineColor",imagineColor)